 Donna attended the State University at Stony Brook, majoring in Anthropology and later studied photography at Parsons School of Design.

-Ms. Svennevik is also an actress and has appeared in eleven off-off Broadway productions and workshops and in seven films.
-She studied drama with Uta Hagen and Austin Pendelton among others, in New York City.
+Ms. Svennevik is also an actress and has appeared in a multitude of off-off Broadway productions and showcases.
+She has acted in many independent films.
+Uta Hagen and Austin Pendleton have been her core teachers.